mkrueger/unarc-rs/README.md

 # SQZ - Squeeze It
 Only method 0 (Store) supported
 It's hard do find infos for that but I suppose they use Squeeze compression as ARC does in method 1

+# SQ/SQ2
+I wrongly assumed that SQZ == SQ - after implementing squeeze for arc I recognized my error so I threw in the old SQ format even if it's 1 file only.
+I added support for the SQ2 format as well.
+These both don't have a real extension it's either Q as 2nd char or .SQ/.SQ2/.QQQ

 # HYP - Hyper
 Only method 0 (Store) supported